Extra equation of gravity induced by spontaneous local Lorentz symmetry breakdown: Extra Gravity

 \section{Extra Gravity}

-This section shows that the introduction of quantum geometry eliminates from the Lagrangian of the gauge field Eq.(\ref{Lag_Y}) the extended Lorentz violation arising from spontaneous Lorentz violation.
+This section shows that the introduction of quantum geometry eliminates from the Lagrangian of the gauge field Eq.(\ref{Lag_Y}) the breakdown of extended Lorentz invariance.
 Actually, the mass term and the fourth order term in (\ref{Lag_Y}), which violate relativity in the extended sense, turn into the mass term and the self-interaction term for the scalar field $\bar{\phi}$:

 We will see that the quantum geometry also makes the third order term in Eq.(\ref{Lag_Y}) harmless to the emergent Lorentz invariance.
 The remaining second order term can be made relativistic in the extended sense as follows.